Dave Grusin: Career

-Grusin composed theme music for the TV programs Good Morning World (1967), It Takes a Thief (1968), The Name of the Game (1968), Dan August (1970), The Sandy Duncan Show (1971–72), Maude (1972), Good Times (1974), Baretta (1975), St. Elsewhere (1982), and, for Televisa in Mexico, Tres Generaciones (1987).
+Grusin composed theme music for the TV programs Good Morning World (1967), It Takes a Thief (1968), The Name of the Game (1968), The Bold Ones (1969), Dan August (1970), The Sandy Duncan Show (1971–72), Maude (1972), Assignment Vienna, Good Times (1974), Baretta (1975), St. Elsewhere (1982), and, for Televisa in Mexico, Tres Generaciones (1987).
 He composed music for individual episodes of each of those shows.
 Grusin's other TV credits include The Wild Wild West (1966), The Girl from U.N.C.L.E.
 (1966), and Columbo: Prescription: Murder (1968).
 He composed and performed the 1984-1991 theme music for One Life to Live (1968).
 Grusin wrote the music for the This Is America, Charlie Brown episode "The Smithsonian and the Presidency", and two of the cues from the episode "History Lesson" and "Breadline Blues" (the latter covered by Kenny G) appear on the tribute album Happy Anniversary, Charlie Brown.
 "History Lesson" also appears in the Amiga CDTV version of Snoopy: The Cool Computer Game.

 In 1994, GRP was in charge of MCA's jazz operations.
 Founders Grusin and Rosen left in the following year and were replaced by Tommy LiPuma.
 In 1997, Grusin and Rosen founded N2K Encoded Music, which was renamed N-Coded Music.

-Grusin received honorary doctorates from Berklee College of Music in 1988 and University of Colorado, College of Music in 1989.
+Grusin received honorary doctorates from Berklee College of Music in 1988 and University of Colorado, College of Music the following year.
 He was initiated into the Beta Chi chapter of Phi Mu Alpha Sinfonia at the University of Colorado in 1991.

 Personal life

-Grusin has been married to Nan Newton for many years and they have three adult sons: Scott, Michael, and Stuart.
+Grusin has been married to Nan Newton, and they have three sons: Scott, Michael, and Stuart.
 He is also the stepfather of Nan's adult daughter, Annie Vought.
-Grusin is the subject of a 2018 feature-length documentary, “Dave Grusin: Not Enough Time.”
+Grusin is the subject of a 2018 feature-length documentary, Dave Grusin: Not Enough Time.

 Awards and honors

-Over a 15-year period from 1979–1994, Grusin won an Academy Award, and received seven more nominations.
+Over a 15-year period, from 1979 to 1994, Grusin won an Academy Award, and received seven more nominations.
 He has been nominated for 38 Grammy Awards and won 10.